manikandan-ravikiran/complex-assignments/RQ2.1/Readme.md

-# Supervised Keyphrase Classification
+# Generic Keyphrase-Rubric Relationship Classification

-This folder consists of codes for supervised keyphrase extraction classification using SVM with TF-IDF and Bag of Words approaches.
+This folder consists of codes for supervised Generic Keyphrase-Rubric Relationship Classification using SVM with TF-IDF and Bag of Words approaches.

 ## Folder Organization